Assassins shoot arrows to slay the white horse

 Yamashita Sakuza’emon Sadakane – in courtesy of Tateyama City Municipal Museum

 One such man was Yamashita Sakuza’emon Sadakane.
-He did not in character nor appearance resemble his diseased father, an unremarkable stable carer in Aohama ; Sadakane was fair-skinned with shapely eyebrows, a high-ridged nose and red lips, and was soft-spoken.
+He did not in character nor appearance resemble his deceased father, an unremarkable stable carer in Aohama ; Sadakane was fair-skinned with shapely eyebrows, a high-ridged nose and red lips and was soft-spoken.
 Hearing this reputation Mitsuhiro summoned him to be his varlet.
 Indeed networking through lust for women is a prerequisite for the guileful.
 Sakuza’emon Sadakane was quite a character; he was modest to his superiors and cunning with his subordinates for his own benefits and from the start had no shame in fawning on Tamazusa.
-He would give her anything to her taste however expensive it was and thus was gradually been promoted.
+He would give her anything to her taste however expensive it was and thus was gradually promoted.
 His sweet words were pleasant to his master.
 He would organise parties, encourage pleasure seeking, and even committed adultery with Tamazusa.
 His behaviour was shameless but Mitsuhiro would not see through any of this and placed him above senior retainers in dealing with every personnel matter big or small, so that the power now solely lay in Sadakane’s hands and the head was merely an existence in form.
 Thus those noble at heart dared not criticise their master and scarced themselves while power seekers were only too happy to oblige and pick a spec of dust off Sadakane’s moustache.
 They would form an alliance to ward off criticisms, revise laws for their own benefit to enforce heavier taxes and corvées on their people and ignored their resentment.
 Indeed this Sadakane was Jin’yo’s gold eater eating off their wealth.
 Because he would ride his white horse whenever he goes to work, some would glare at them on their way, many others would secretly call him his highness the white man-eater and keep clear of their sight.

 Now here was a farm worker called Somaki Bokuhei in Aoko Village near Takita.
 As expected of a warring age, he was not only well-versed in swordsmanship and martial arts but was strong in body, brave in mind and nothing short of death would stop him.
 As he was a man of honour, in this turmoil in the Jin’yo household and folk’s distress, seeing that it was all Yamashita Sakuza’emon’s doing he could not watch it any longer and in discretion invited a friend like-minded and of matching physical strengths called Suzaki no Mukuzo and asked,